sourcedennis/wasm-pathtracer/README.md

 # Whitted-style Ray Tracing

-Live demo: [https://raytracer.space/1/](https://raytracer.space/1/) (Definitely runs in Google Chrome)
+Live demo: [https://raytracer.space/](https://raytracer.space/) (Definitely runs in Google Chrome on Win10)

 This is a realtime whitted-style raytracer written in Rust, intended to be compiled into WebAssembly (WASM).
 The included TypeScript Web App periodically invokes the WASM raytracer, and provides a GUI to interact with it.

+## 0. Changes
+Bounding Volume Hierarchy construction and traversal is added.
+This includes 2-way BVHs and 4-way BVHs.

+For 4-way BVHs, SIMD is used.
+Sadly, WASM support for SIMD is limited, thus no performance increase can be observed in browsers yet.
+Instead, run `cargo run` to benchmark this in a native build.
+(Requires Rust Nightly, because SIMD is also experimental in Rust).

 ## 1. Running
 Compiling the application yourself can be a bit troublesome, as compilers for *three* languages (TypeScript, Rust, Elm) need to be present.